Legal Disclaimer: By reading anything contained on this site you acknowledge that you have read and agree to the terms of the legal disclaimer.

 - Most recent software innovation is coming out of Linux.

-- Linux runs most servers and almost all networking hardware (routers).
+- Linux/UNIX runs most servers and almost all networking hardware (routers) (even M$ use it in their data-centers).

 - Wikipedia’s success is a testament to freedom and collaboration.